jundalisay/spblist/content/en/research/mohammad/quran/sura-007b.md

 59. We sent Noah to his people.
 He said,

 {{< l a="Noah" >}}
 O my people!
-Worship Allah.
+Worship Enki.
 I fear for you the punishment of a tremendous Day.
 {{< /l >}}

 60. The dignitaries among his people said